Judi Huber Educational Scholarship Award

 - Proof of acceptance at a college, university, trade/vocational, technical or Internet-based institution of higher learning

 - The essay based on the theme described above.

 C. The essay must not exceed 1,000 words NO EXCEPTIONS.
-Non-electronic submissions of the essay must be typed double spaced on plain paper in APA Format.
+The essay must be typed double-spaced on plain paper.